What Automotive Retailers Should Know About Automotive PPC Before Starting on Google

 Key Performance Indicators (KPIs)

-While every business has unique goals, these KPIs are particularly relevant for automotive parts retailers:
+While every auto business has unique goals, these KPIs are particularly relevant for automotive parts retailers to measure their performance in search engine results:

 KPI